Senior Year Checklist

 - If you’re applying for jobs after graduation, start setting up informational interviews with people in your industry to get advice and figure out your next steps

-- Start looking out for job searching and networking events hosted by the Career Centre
+- Start looking out for job searching and networking events hosted by Career Exploration & Education

 - Reach out to professors for grad school reference letters (at least a month before your application is due)